Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 ```
 Here we have used our "adminAuth" on "/admin" route and it will work on all the requests coming to /admin Route.

-Instead of using middleware like above we can also use it like below if we just single htpp methods.
+Instead of using middleware like above we can also use it like below if we just have single http methods.
 But if we have multiple http methods for that particular Route then we can define it separately as above for that particular Route and it will work on all Requests coming to that Route.
 ```javascript
 app.get("/admin/getAllData",adminAuth, (req, res) => {